asuracoin/smart-contract/README.md

   - Should return message starting with `General Crowdsale Round...`

 #### End the token sale
-- This will end the token sale
+- This will end the token sale, and start the timer for the 12 month token lockup
-- Can only be executed if the general crowd sale round is in progress
+- Can only be invoked if the token sale has already been started, can not be run before the start of the token sale to set the token lockup period early.
 - Run command `testinvoke <CONTRACT_HASH> endSale []`
 - Enter wallet password to submit invoke
 - Upon next block the token sale will have ended